MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.NotificationHubs/v2.8.0/Get-AzureRmNotificationHubListKeys.md

 Accept wildcard characters: False
 ```

-### -AuthorizationRule
+### -ResourceGroup
-Specifies the name of a Shared Access Signature (SAS) authentication rule.
+Specifies the resource group to which the notification hub is assigned.
-These rules determine the type of access that users have to the notification hub.
+Resource groups organize items such as namespaces, notification hubs, and authorization rules in ways that help simply inventory management and Azure administration.

 ```yaml
 Type: String